SqrTT/SDirective/README.md

 <span data-dir="show" data-show=".js-dialog" >Open!</span>
 ```

-Cases when some new DOM node (with child branches) was added happends.
-New node can contain directives and they will not be inited (as result will not work as expected).
-To solve this case there is attachTree method.
+Cases when some new DOM node (with child branches) was added happens.
+New node can contain directives and they will not be initialized (as result will not work as expected).
+To solve this case there is **attachTree** method.
 Method attachTree should be used after node is added in DOM.
 It will initialize all directives insade and attach it to the parent tree.

 Example:
 ```javascript